• Skip to primary navigation

 Read on for the top things to see and do in Florence in a Day.

-Top 12 Things to See in Florence in a Day
+Florence in a Day Itinerary

-While you can certainly visit the items listed in my Florence in a day itinerary in any order you choose, I begin the itinerary with the Florence Cathedral and surrounding sights because you can visit these before the crowds arrive.
+While you can certainly visit the items listed in my Florence in a day itinerary in any order you choose, I begin the itinerary with the Florence Cathedral and surrounding sights so you can visit these before the crowds arrive.

 The closer you arrive to sunrise, the better your chances of having the area to yourself for a while.